 All in all, Weebly is quickly becoming one of the best alternatives to Wix, with new features and themes being introduced all the time.

-For the purposes of this article, we are only going to look at features for the Starter and Pro plans.
+For the purposes of this article, we are only going to look at features for the Free and Pro plans.
 Here are the features associated with the Starter plan:

 - Free domain